 Charlotte placed her hand on Elizabeth’s arm.
 “You have no need to try too hard, Lizzy.
 I believe the admirable Mr. Bingley is quite fond of you already.”

-Later that night, when the ladies returned home, Mrs. Bennet could not stop talking to her husband about how Mr. Bingley danced two dances with Lizzy, and only one with every other lady.
+Later that night, when the ladies returned home, Mrs. Bennet could not stop talking to her husband about how Mr. Bingley danced two with Lizzy and only one with every other lady.

-“He singled out my Lizzy, did he?”
+“He favoured my Lizzy, did he?”
 Mr. Bennet laughed.
 “He is obviously a man of good sense!”

 “Papa, there is no need for you to add to the speculation.
 Enough of our neighbours in Meryton will do that for us!”
 Elizabeth smiled.
 “But I do find him quite agreeable.”